wp-plugins/udinra-image-sitemap/readme.txt

 = How can I submit my image sitemap to Google and Bing? =

-The pro version of plugin does it automatically.
+The pro version of plugin does it automatically.Download pro version at http://udinra.com/store/products/udinra-image-sitemap-for-britepic-images.

 = Where's the sitemap file stored? =

-You can find the sitemap-image.xml file in your blog's root folder.
+You can find all the instructions and trouble shooting at http://udinra.com/blog/create-image-sitemap-from-britepic-images

 = My sitemap is not getting created =

-Please create sitemap-image.xml in your Wordpress installation root directory and set the permissions to 666.
+You can find all the instructions and trouble shooting at http://udinra.com/blog/create-image-sitemap-from-britepic-images

 == Screenshots ==